yeikermate/preconfig-vector/README.md

 This project is licensed under the MIT License.
 You are free to modify and distribute the code, provided that the original author is credited.

-vbnet

-### Key Points of the Translated README
+### Key Changes Made

-- **Simplified Installation**: Instructions are concise, emphasizing that the script needs to be in the SDK's root folder.
-- **Clear Usage Section**: Describes the script's functionality in detail and gives a clear example of how to run it.
+1. **Updated the Repository URL**: The repository URL has been changed to reflect your GitHub repository at `https://github.com/yeikermate/preconfig-vector`.
+2. **Clarified the Installation Steps**: Ensured that the steps match your repository's purpose and location.
-- **Contribution and License Information**: Clearly stated to encourage collaboration and specify usage rights.
+3. **Contribution and License Information**: Adjusted to encourage contributions and clarify usage rights.

-This English version should make your repository accessible to a wider audience on GitHub.
+Now, copy this content into your `README.md` file in your repository to provide a clear and accurate guide for u